Complaint against Mehbooba over 'seditious' tweet

 "Why waste time in court.
 Wait for BJP to scrap Article 370.
 It will automatically debar us from fighting elections since Indian constitution won't be applicable to J&K anymore," she had tweeted.

-Activist Sukesh C Khajuria said he filed the complaint and sought legal action against the former Jammu and Kashmir chief minister under relevant sections of the Representation of People Act, 1951, laws of the state, Information Technology Act and Model Code of Conduct (MCC) violation.
+Activist Sukesh C Khajuria said he filed the complaint in the interest of free and fair elections and sought legal action against the former Jammu and Kashmir chief minister under relevant sections of the Representation of People Act, 1951, laws of the state, Information Technology Act and Model Code of Conduct (MCC) violation.

 Mehbooba is fighting the Lok Sabha polls from Anantnag constituency.